 All I had left was the shuttle ride to the airport hotel.
 Last year, I was told to take a special train to a pick up area to get the shuttle ride.
 This year, one person told me to take the train and another person told me that I could skip the train and just go out door number 7.
 All I could think of was “Let’s Make a Deal”.
 I found the phone (with some help) to call my hotel for a shuttle ride.
 My hotel was literally walking distance from the airport, although as Marian noted, I would probably get killed crossing the street to get there.
 The woman on the phone told me to wait at pole number 5.
 Door number 7, pole number 5.

 First of all, I was waiting there way before she got there and secondly, I did not purposefully walk in front of her.
 The people next to me had this huge cart stacked with bags.
 I could barely see anyone on the other side of them.

 It was wonderful getting to know Marian.
 We mostly talked about travel and enjoyed a delicious meal together.
 We shared some hummus and baba ganoush.
 I ordered a salad with grilled chicken and she ordered a vegetarian meatloaf (I think).
 I was in a jetlag daze when dinner came and so some of my memories of the evening are pretty hazy.
 Thank you again Marian for a wonderful evening!!!

-The next morning, I woke up very early, but was able to fall back to sleep.
+The next morning, I woke up very early, but was able to fall right back to sleep.
 I woke up again at 9:30 when the maid started knocking on my door.
-I have no idea why she was knocking on my door.
-You would think she would have known that I was checking out and did not need to have my room cleaned.
+I don’t think she realized I was checking out that day.
 I got dressed and went down to the restaurant for breakfast.

 No lines for check in.
 My check in bag weighed 35 pounds.
 I was able to view my seats before printing out my boarding pass.
 I noticed that there were 2 open seats in row 16 in the middle.
 I moved my seat to the aisle seat in in the middle in row 16.
 I have done this before hoping that the middle seat would be left open and the middle seat always ended up being filled.
 I figured, I could always hope.
 The security check took about 10-15 minutes.
 They had the new machines that blew bursts of air like little air puffs at this airport.
 Only some people were asked to go in this machine.
 I wanted to go in it but was afraid to ask.
-I could just imagine what they would do if I requested to go in this machine.
 I was not chosen and instead breezed through the regular metal detector.

-The only bad thing about this flight was that there was a mother, grandmother, little girl who was considered an infant and held on the mother’s lap, and a wild child who kicked the seat and jumped up and down on the seat and screamed when he had to sit with his seatbelt buckled two rows behind us.
+The irritating thing about this flight was that two rows behind us, there was a mother, grandmother, little girl (considered an infant and held on the mother’s lap), and a wild child who kicked the seat and jumped up and down on the seat and screamed when he had to sit with his seatbelt buckled.
 At first the flight attendant wanted to move us back a row.
-Thankfully, she thought of a better idea and moved them to the front row and moved those people to other seats.
-Although he continued to jump up and down the entire flight, at least he did not scream.
+Then she thought of a better idea and moved them to the front row and moved the people who were sitting in the front row to the seats two rows behind us.
+The boy continued to jump up and down the entire flight, but at least he did not scream.

 Thank you everyone once again for all of you encouraging comments.
 I hope that some of my posts helped with travel ideas.
-I had a wonderful trip.
-Next up, photos…